Otago - Activity HighlightsOtago | Regional Information | Activity Highlights | Scenic Highlights | History

 Roxburgh grows delicious stone fruit.
 It also has some of the region's best fishing, swimming, boating and 4WD spots.

-Once a rich gold dredging town, today a prosperous orcharding town.
+Once a rich gold dredging town, today Alexandra is a prosperous orcharding town.

 The historic township of Clyde rests on the banks of the mighty Clutha River.